ikus060/minarca/README.md

 ## v3.7.0 (2020-06-24)

 This new release officially adds the installation of Minarca using an APT repository for Debian Stretch and Debian Buster.
 Take a look at the updated [installation steps](doc/installation.md).
-Quickly, the installation become easy as `curl https://www.ikus-soft.com/archive/minarca/get-minarca.sh | sh -`.

 * Server: Upgrade to rdiffweb v1.5.0
   * Change formatting of Last Backup date for "Updated 3 weeks ago" to ease the readability